SADŌ

 • Executive-friendly: refined, quiet and camera-ready for leadership events

-Packages (Chennai & Pan-India)
+Packages (Chennai and Pan-India)

 • Standard (2 hours, up to 50 servings): for townhalls, HR engagement, culture days